-(3) Provide the ECSG with impact assessment reports for review.
-The ECSG advises the EC Program staff on the next step in the EC process depending on whether the results of the initial assessment or subsequent verification and validation indicate low, moderate, or high risk of impact to any of the five DoD functional areas.
+(3) Provide the ECSG and ECGC with impact assessment reports including the risk measurements resulting from the use of standardized likelihood and severity criteria for review.
+The ECSG advises the EC Program staff on the next step in the EC process depending on whether the results of the initial assessment or subsequent verification and validation indicate low, moderate, or high risk of impact to any of the five DoD functional areas following the risk matrix in Figure 1.